Finding things to do in the Portuguese capital is not a challenge at all, but have you ever wondered what NOT to do in Lisbon?

 Where to go instead: Any other viewpoint in Lisbon would be a better use of your time

-Don’t have dinner on the popular streets
+Don’t eat on the famous streets

 Or lunch, or breakfast.
-That’s an obvious one not only for Lisbon, but surprisingly a lot of people fall victim of it.
-The restaurants on the top tourist streets are toursit traps in 99% of the time.
+That’s an obvious one not only for Lisbon, but surprisingly a lot of people fall victim to it.
+The restaurants on the top tourist streets are tourist traps in 99% of the time.
 If you can tolerate your food to be mediocre and overpriced, just so you can brag about having lunch at Portas de Santo Antão Street, go for it.
 If not, better roam around the small alleys of Lisbon and find a genuine Portuguese restaurant.